-AAUW works toward greater availability of and access to a high standard of benefits and policies that promote work-life balance, including paid family and medical leave and paid sick days.
+AAUW works toward greater availability of and access to a high standard of benefits and policies that promote work-life balance, including quality and affordable dependent care and paid family, medical and sick leave.

 Unlike the majority of developed countries worldwide, the United States does not guarantee paid annual leave, paid time off for illness or family care, or paid parental leave.
-Without these policies, balancing the responsibilities of work and family can be difficult for employees, negatively impacting productivity, making recovery from major illnesses or injuries difficult, and in some cases inhibiting the healthy development of children.
-In addition, for the millions of Americans without paid sick days, a decision to stay home to care for a sick child or family member could jeopardize their job or family income.
+Without these policies, balancing the responsibilities of work and family can be difficult for employees—negatively impacting productivity, making recovery from major illnesses or injuries difficult, and in some cases inhibiting the healthy development of children.
+For the millions of Americans without paid sick days, a decision to stay home to care for a sick child or family member could jeopardize their job or family income.

 Paid Family and Medical Leave

-A federal paid leave program will build stronger families and healthier workers.
+A federal paid leave program would build stronger families and healthier workers.
 Paid leave contributes to improved newborn and child health by allowing both parents the time they need to help with health care decisions and responsibilities.
-For example, time at home with newborns and young children has been shown to, among other benefits, increase parent’s ability to attend medical visits and decrease infant and post-neonatal mortality rates.
-It also allows ill or injured adults time to recover and gives family members time to care for sick relatives.
-It enables people to help their loved ones, including older family members with health problems, to recover from illness and avoid complications, thereby reducing hospital readmissions and health costs.
+Further, it allows ill or injured workers time to recover and enables people to help their loved ones to recover from illness and avoid complications, thereby reducing hospital readmissions and health care costs.

-For businesses, paid leave helps them by retaining workers and reducing the high costs of turnover, such as advertising, interviewing and training new hires.
-A comprehensive review found that the cost of turnover can range from 16 to 200% of an employee’s annual compensation, making such unnecessary turnover very costly for employers.
-As just one example, in California, a state that has a successful family leave insurance program, workers in low-wage, high-turnover industries are much more likely to return to their jobs after using the state’s program.
+Paid leave helps businesses by improving employee retention and reducing the high costs of turnover, such as advertising, interviewing, and training new hires.
+A comprehensive review found that the cost of turnover can range from 16-200% of an employee’s annual compensation, making such unnecessary turnover very costly for employers.
+In California, for example, workers in low-wage, high-turnover industries are much more likely to return to their jobs after using the state’s family leave insurance program.